Student Center for Professional Development

 The Student Center for Professional Development (SCPD) is a bridge between a student’s academic life and career.
 We focus on helping students develop the professional skills and personal attributes most valued by prospective employers.

 SCPD offers four distinct programs: the Business Professional Certificate (BPC), Community Scholars (CS), Junior Mentoring Program (JMP), and Corporate Mentoring Program (CMP).
-Students who participate in any or all of these SCPD programs can keep track of their progress in a personalized Passport to Success booklet (provided by the SCPD office).
+Students who participate in any or all of these SCPD programs can keep track of their progress in a personalized Passport booklet (provided by the SCPD office).

 All of our programs are free of charge to students, and participation is voluntary.
 Students who participate in our programs have higher graduation rates, are better prepared for the corporate world and generally make more productive and valuable employees.